ChristieJones/Project-Cockatiel/index.md

   <h3>Description</h3>

-   <p align="top" />The cockatiel's distinctive erectile crest expresses the animal's emotional state.
+   <p> <text-align: top />The cockatiel's distinctive erectile crest expresses the animal's emotional state.
 The crest

    is dramatically vertical when the cockatiel is startled or excited, gently oblique in its neutral or relaxed